-1. In June 2011, we entered into a junior secured convertible loan facility, or Convertible Facility, with 25 of our preferred stockholders, who are all accredited investors, that provides for up to \$50.0 million in borrowings.
-We borrowed \$12.5 million upon signing and may borrow up to an additional \$37.5 million prior to the earlier of (i) a subsequent equity financing of more than \$10.0 million or (ii) June 14, 2013, subject to the attainment of certain financial and operating conditions.
-The Convertible Facility bears interest at a rate of 9%, with interest payable in kind at maturity, which is the earlier to occur of the closing of (i) our initial public offering, (ii) a change of control or (iii) June 14, 2014.
-The initial \$12.5 million loan and accrued interest is repayable in cash or convertible into common stock at the holders' option at a price of \$0.98 per share.
+1. In June 2011, we entered into a junior secured convertible loan facility, or Convertible Facility, with 25 of our preferred stockholders, who are all accredited investors, that provided for up to \$50.0 million in borrowings, of which we borrowed \$12.5 million upon signing.
+In November 2011, we amended the Convertible Facility to provide for an aggregate of up to \$80.0 million in borrowings.
+We borrowed \$7.5 million in a second advance in November 2011 and may borrow up to an additional \$60 million.
+The Convertible Facility bears interest at a rate of 9%, with interest payable in kind at maturity.
+The initial and second advances of \$12.5 million and \$7.5 million, respectively, together with accrued interest, are repayable in cash or convertible into common stock at the holders' option at a price of \$0.98 per share.
 Additional borrowings and accrued interest are repayable at the holders' option as follows: up to 50% convertible into common stock at a price of \$0.98 per share and the remainder in cash.
-In consideration for the lenders' commitment under this facility, we issued 1,890,609 shares of common stock at a purchase price of \$0.58 per share to fourteen of the lenders and received proceeds of \$1,096,553 and issued to the remaining lenders warrants to purchase up to an aggregate amount of 695,586 shares of our common stock for an exercise price of \$0.58 per share.
-The warrants are immediately exercisable and will expire on June 14, 2016, subject to earlier termination upon an acquisition of us in which the consideration payable to holders of our common stock consists of cash and/or a class of securities that are registered under the Securities Exchange Act of 1934, as amended.
+In consideration for the lenders' commitment under this facility, we issued 3,202,298 shares of common stock at a purchase price of \$0.58 per share to fourteen of the lenders and received proceeds of \$1,096,553 and issued to the remaining lenders warrants to purchase up to an aggregate amount of 1,194,235 shares of our common stock for an exercise price of \$0.58 per share.
+The warrants are immediately exercisable.
+Warrants to purchase 695,586 shares of our common stock will expire on June 14, 2016, and warrants to purchase 498,649 shares of our common stock will expire on November 16, 2016, subject to earlier termination upon an acquisition of us in which the consideration payable to holders of our common stock consists of cash and/or a class of securities that are registered under the Securities Exchange Act of 1934, as amended.